-These paths assume that you extracted the application files to the c:\winpe_plugin directory (see "Prerequisites" on page 21).
+These paths assume that you extracted the application files to the c:\winpe_plugin directory (see Prerequisites).
 If you used a different directory, copy the files from that directory.

 2e Copy the encryption drivers to the Windows PE system drivers directory: